 Do you have a wreath on your front door?
 They offer such a warm welcome to guests, so I love to use wreaths for every season and every holiday.

 Today, however, you don’t need to become an Olympian to enjoy a beautiful wreath!
-Since fall is just around the corner, I will soon be adding a burst of fiery fall foliage to my entranceway.
+Since spring is finally here, this weekend I am adding a burst of floral color to my entranceway.
 But, there are many, many more ideas to add a finishing touch to your front door.
-Here are just a few of my favorite wreaths for every season!
+Here are just a few of my favorite wreath ideas for every season!

 Egg Wreath.
 Although you could make one, these are an inexpensive purchase at a craft store.
 And, what better way to herald spring than with a wreath bursting with eggs in soft pastels such as pale pink, mint green and robin’s egg blue?

 Spring Flower Wreath.
 Using a twig or grapevine wreath as a base, twine garland of bright spring flowers (available at any craft store or even the Dollar Store).
 Top with a bow, or leave as a simple circle.
 No time?
 No problem.
 Commercial Silk International offers some of the most gorgeous spring wreaths I’ve seen.

 Birdhouse Wreath.
 I have a weakness for birdhouses or all shapes and sizes.
 And, a rustic twig wreath that gently nestles a birdhouse at its center is a charming addition to a country farmhouse… or a city condo!

 Shell Wreath.
 Whether you live near the ocean or 1000 miles from a sandy shore, summer is the time to showcase your seashell collection.
 Shells wreaths require time, patience, and often a lot of shells!
 This is one best left to the experts.
 The good news is that wreaths made of seashells can last forever.

 Flip Flop Wreath.
 Take one twig wreath, add a selection of inexpensive, colorful flip flops, and voila!
 Instant summer.